Barniva/ETH-Travel/README.md

 # Ethio-Travel

 # Description
-TravelApp is a comprehensive travel planning application that leverages the power of Google Maps to provide users with detailed travel itineraries, including routes, distances, and estimated travel times.
+Ethio-Travel is a simple travel application use Maps to provide users with detailed travel information about the place.
 The application is built using HTML, CSS, SCSS for styling, Flask for the backend, and JavaScript for dynamic content and interactions.

 # Features
-- Route Planning: Plan your journey with Google Maps integration, providing detailed routes and distances.
+- Route Planning: Get Information and Story about the Place.
 - Destination Information: Get information about your destination, including attractions, restaurants, and accommodations.
-- Weather Forecast: View weather forecasts for your travel dates to plan accordingly.
+- Weather Forecast: View weather forecasts for your travel dates to plan accordingly the Map.

 # Technologies Used
 - Frontend: HTML, CSS, SCSS
 - Backend: Flask
 - JavaScript: For dynamic content and interactions
-- Google Maps API: For route planning and location information.
+- Google Maps: For route and location information.

 # Access the Application
 ## https://ethiotravel.vercel.app